 Thailand: Island Hopping in the Southern Andaman Sea

-Wide beaches, turquoise water and dreamlike sunsets: island hopping in Thailand is an absolute experience.
+Wide beaches, turquoise waters and romantic sunsets: island hopping in Thailand is an absolute experience.
+The Andaman Sea is home to several beautiful islands!

-Are you dreaming of sunny days on an island with wide sandy beaches, turquoise waters and exotic cocktails?
-On my trip, I more than fulfilled this dream by island hopping in Thailand through the Southern Andaman Sea and the Trang Islands.
-I’ll tell you here which islands I particularly liked and where to find a real hidden gem.
+Are you also dreaming of an island vacation with wide sandy beaches, turquoise blue water and exotic cocktails?
+I in any case in continuous loop!
+On my last trip, I more than fulfilled this dream by island hopping in Thailand through the southern Andaman Sea and the Trang Islands.
+I’ll tell you here which islands I particularly liked and which island is still a real insider tip.

 Island hopping in Thailand: From Krabi from island to island

 Krabi is the perfect starting point for island hopping.
 From Bangkok, you’ll land in a fairly unexciting Thai coastal town after a good hour’s flight, but it’s also worth a little stop.
-Many vacationers even spend their entire Thailand stay here, because just outside is the popular Ao Nang Beach with many hotels and tourist infrastructure.
-The party crowd tends to stick to Railay Beach, a stretch of beach enclosed by high karst cliffs with a small town that can only be reached by boat.
+Many vacationers even spend their entire stay in Thailand here, as the popular Ao Nang Beach with its many hotels and tourist infrastructure is located just outside.
+The party crowd tends to stick to Railay Beach, a stretch of beach surrounded by high karst rocks with a small village that can only be reached by boat.

 Krabi Town, the city itself, is less crowded, but if you have to make a stopover here, e.g. because the plane has landed so late and the last boat has already left, you can pass the time in great cafés, with a climb up the Tiger Cave Temple or a stroll through the atmospheric night market.